WHY DEBATE

 Etc.

-▼ How Soon Will I Get My Admission Decision?
+▼ How Soon Will I Get My Admissions Decision?

-If you are admitted, you can expect to receive your decision letter—including your placement (e.g., Bronze, Silver, Gold, Platinum, or Diamond Debate Team)—within 24 hours via admissions@accliveacademy.com.
+If you are admitted, you can expect to receive your decision letter — along with your team placement (e.g., Bronze, Silver, Gold, Platinum, or Diamond)—within 24 hours via email from admissions@accliveacademy.com.

-Since this is a new email address for you, please remember to check your spam or promotions folder to ensure you don’t miss it.
+Since this is may be a new email address for you, please remember to check your spam or promotions folder to ensure you don’t miss it.

 ▼ If I’m Admitted, What Should I Do Next?

-If you are offered a spot on our team, you'll have 24 hours to accept your placement
+Congrats on being offered a spot on our team!
+You have 24 hours to accept your placement.

 After 24 hours, your spot will be moved onto the next best candidate.